DaveyJH/ci-portfolio-two/README.md

   background colour and displays the resulting contrast ratio, including a quick reference to meeting WCAG AA / AAA standards.
 - *[Windows Snipping Tool](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b)*
   - A screenshot tool built in to Windows.
-It allows quick, partial screen shots to be taken that can be saved as image files.
+It allows quick, partial screenshots to be taken that can be saved as image files.
 - *[Paint3D](https://www.microsoft.com/en-gb/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab)*
   - Free software on Windows, allowing image editing and creation.
 - *[EmailJS](https://www.emailjs.com/)*
   - An email client API that allows custom emails to be sent via a mix of HTML forms and JavaScript.
 - *[JSHint](https://jshint.com/)*
   - A static code analysis tool for JavaScript.
 [Results here](#jshint).
 - *[Balsamiq](https://balsamiq.com/)*